AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/NamesAndIds.md

 # Names And Ids
-...Or what entities do we map between names and Ids for VCS??
+...Or what entities do we map between names and Ids for VCS?? (or in some cases slugs)

 ## Version Controlled Entities

 ### Deployment Settings
-📛 `DeploymentSettings.VersioningStrategy.DonorPackage.Step`
+📛 `DeploymentSettings.VersioningStrategy.DonorPackage.Step`.
+Not entirely unexpected since in this case the target itself is in VCS as well and so under some interpretations might not have an id.

 ```hcl
 versioning_strategy {